LRiegen/ProjectWEB/README.md

 After over 18 hours of coding, I lack the energy to continue(it's now 3AM, yes this started at 9AM on Thursday).
 I took some shortcuts (display:block, floats.
 Yep.) because my brain was out of order.
 Now time for feedback!
 I didn't knew what to do with the forms tho...
 "Yay responsive".
 Link to the thing: https://oege.ie.hva.nl/~riegenl001/WEB/index.html

+***** IMPORTANT *****
+The link which I provided seem to have some issues?
+It doesn't seem to work on there.
+I don't know why it is the case, but it IS working locally.
+Now just to figure out how to fix that for phone..